niuers/AlwaysLearning/Machine Learning/overview.md

 1. Regression and classification can both be viewed as a task in function approximation.
 1. A large subset of the most popular techniques in use today are variants of these two simple procedures, i.e. Least Squares and KNN.

+# Philosophy
+* It is important to understand the ideas behind the various techniques, in order to know how and when to use them.
+* One has to understand the simpler methods first, in order to grasp the more sophisticated ones.
+* It is important to accurately assess the performance of a method, to know how well or how badly it is working.
+Simpler methods often perform as well as fancier ones!
+*

 # Linear Model
 1. The linear model makes huge assumptions about structure and yields stable but possibly inaccurate preditions.
 It has low variance and potentially high bias.